jbeckhardt/url-miner/README.md

 # url-miner
-Programmatically creates urls based on a pre-defined protocol of word elements.
+Programmatically creates URLs based on a pre-defined protocol of word elements.
 It then determines whether or not the URL is available for purchase and logs the status to an output file.

 # Details
 Ever needed a domain, only to find that every. single. dot. com. has been purchased by some legion of unknown, rich and chortling dickheads?
 After lamenting that you're 15 years late to the domain-buying party, you can turn to the URL Miner to programmatically find availalbe URLs.
 The Miner creates URLs based on a predefined protocol and then checks the URL's availability, logging the status to an output file.